PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/others/tia.md

 {: .no_toc }

 ## Why
 When changes or bugs arise in our system, it is crucial to conduct a thorough Technical Impact Analysis (TIA).
-This document serves several vital purposes:
+A Technical Impact Analysis not only aids in the immediate resolution of issues but also serves as a valuable resource for ongoing improvement and risk mitigation in the development process.

 ## Structure
 - Problem